Clients¶

 Blocklist¶

 Enable Block toggle to block client device.
-The access control rule is Blocklist by default, you can switch it to Allowlist from the top if needed.
+The access control rule is Blocklist by default, and you can switch it to Allowlist from the top if needed.

 Blacklist: Devices with MAC addresses on the prohibited list are not allowed to connect to this router.